Get more out of your print magazine with an integrated strategy. Here’s how healthcare leaders are evolving their approach to content marketing.

 - Multiply Your Channels.
 Add value and depth to your web, email and social platforms through content already created for your magazine.

 - Measure the Impact of Your Content Marketing.
 Connect your content to digital touchpoints to allow for real-time monitoring of site traffic, open rates and other metrics that demonstrate the value of your content marketing investment.

 - Generate Increased Outcomes.
 Increase exposure to your content to build relationships with online consumers, positioning your brand as the best choice when seeking solutions to their healthcare needs.

-So the question is: How do you evolve your program from a print-centric silo to a more integrated content offering that engages the audience via web and social channels?
+So the question is: How do you evolve your print content marketing program to a more integrated strategy offering that engages the audience via web and social channels?
 Try these three techniques.